wed-1/BabyGiraffe/README.md

 ## Demo for our game:

-### the first demo is for localization as you can see the game supports both the Arabic and English languages
+### the first demo is for localization as you can see the game supports both the Arabic and English languages:

 ### the second demo is for accessibility as you can see we add the Reduce Motion accessibility into the game :